jhpyle/docassemble/_docs/playground.md

 ### <a name="word addin jinja2"></a>Assistance with using Jinja2

-If you scroll to the bottom of the sidebar, you will see a brief explanation of [Jinja2], the templating language that is used in .docx template files.
+If you scroll to the bottom of the sidebar, you will see a brief explanation of [Jinja2], the templating language that is used in DOCX template files.

 # <a name="infiniteloops"></a>Recovering from infinite loops